 What are Agglomerates?

 In the industry of raw powders and materials, an agglomerate is initially considered something large and outside the normal distribution.
 True agglomerates are formed when multiple particles form a new, singular mass.
-The particles are kept together by chemical and physical forces–depending on which method of adhesion was used to form the agglomerate in the first place1.
+The particles are kept together by chemical and physical forces–depending on which method of adhesion was used to form the agglomerate in the first place.
 Agglomeration, the process of an agglomerate forming, is a natural process that can be beneficial or a hindrance, depending on the environment in which it happens.
 In raw materials, it is typically detrimental.
 If agglomerates propagate through to finished pharmaceutical products, for example, they may alter the dissolution properties of active ingredients, directly impacting drug efficacy.
 This would pose a raft of issues, including poor product efficacy alongside regulatory concerns.
 But what if the presence of these large particles are not actually agglomerates but rather large bubbles?
 What if they’re contamination from other sources in the process?

 What is Dynamic Imaging & How is it Used?